 Make your fall sparkle with this DIY acorn decor!
 These glitter acorns are easy enough for a kid to make, and are so pretty in an autumn display.

-Have you ever thought about using an item from the ground outside in your seasonal and holiday décor?
+Have you ever thought about using an item from the ground outside in your fall decor?
 What about the almighty acorn?
 They are one of my FAVORITE surfaces to use for fall, and I love that they can be used through Thanksgiving as well.

-And of course, I love how budget friendly they are.
+And of course, I love how budget friendly acorns are.
 When you collect them from the ground, they are completely free.
 It doesn’t get any better than that!
+Add some glitter?
+Life changing.

 Before I share my acorn decor, I’m going to answer a few commonly asked questions about this project.
 If you want to set yourself up for glitter acorn success, keep reading.
 Otherwise you can scroll down for the tutorial.